image of a bride in white dress posing

 fine art fashion photography

 Amanda Diaz is one of the best-known Fashion and Portrait photographers based in Western Canada.
-Her career as a photographer started in 2008 and in 2012 was nominated as one of the top ten fashion/editorial photographers on the Framed Network.
+Her career as a photographer started in 2008 and in 2012 was nominated as one of the top ten fashion/editorial fine art photographer on the Framed Network.

 Amanda, like many successful artistic photographers, has made a brand for herself in the world of photography.
-Her work has been featured in multiple magazines and websites from around the world and has taken over all forms of social media.
+Amanda Diaz photography work has been featured in multiple magazines and websites from around the world and has taken over all forms of social media.

-Besides her sensational work of taking stunning photographs, Amanda is also teaching photography and workshops.
-Her style in photography has brought her the attention of many who are looking to learn from her.
+Besides her sensational work of taking stunning photographs, Amanda Diaz is also teaching photography and workshops.
+Her style in fine art photography has brought her the attention of many who are looking to learn from her.

-If you are seeking for some inspiration in the fashion and portrait photography, then Amanda Diaz is the photographer for you.
+If you are seeking for some inspiration in fine art fashion photography, then Amanda Diaz is the photographer for you.

-In this interview, we speak to Amanda to seek out insights into her work and feel her passion towards photography.
+In this interview, we speak to Amanda to seek out insights into her work and feel her passion for photography artwork.

 Amanda spoke to us by email…